-2.1.11 BGP shortcut using segment routing tunnel
+2.1.11 BGP shortcuts using segment routing tunnels

-The user enables the resolution of IPv4 prefixes using SR tunnels to BGP next hops in TTM by configuring the following command:
+The user enables the resolution of IPv4 prefixes using SR tunnels to BGP next hops in the TTM by configuring the following command:

-When resolution is set to any, any supported tunnel type in the BGP shortcut context is selected following TTM preference.
-The following tunnel types are supported in a BGP shortcut context in order of preference: RSVP, LDP, Segment Routing, and BGP.
+When resolution is set to any, any supported tunnel type in the BGP shortcut context is selected according to the TTM preference.
+The following tunnel types are supported in a BGP shortcut context in order of preference: RSVP, LDP, segment routing, and BGP.

 When the sr-isis or sr-ospf command is enabled, an SR tunnel to the BGP next hop is selected in the TTM from the lowest preference IS-IS or OSPF instance.
-If many instances have the same lowest preference from the lowest numbered IS-IS or OSPF instance.
+If many instances have the same lowest preference, the selection of the SR tunnel to the BGP next hop favors the lowest numbered IS-IS or OSPF instance.

-See the "BGP" chapter in the Unicast Routing Protocols Guide for more information.
+See "BGP" in the 7450 ESS, 7750 SR, 7950 XRS, and VSR Unicast Routing Protocols Guide for more information.

-2.1.12 BGP label route resolution using segment routing tunnel
+2.1.12 BGP label route resolution using segment routing tunnels

-The user enables the resolution of RFC 8277 BGP label route prefixes using SR tunnels to BGP next-hops in TTM with the following command:
+The user enables the resolution of RFC 8277 BGP label route prefixes using SR tunnels to BGP next hops in the TTM by configuring the following commands:

-When the resolution option is explicitly set to disabled, the default binding to LDP tunnel resumes.
-If resolution is set to any, any supported tunnel type in BGP label route context is selected following TTM preference.
+If resolution is set to disabled, the default binding to LDP tunnels is used.
+If resolution is set to any, any supported tunnel type in the BGP label route context is selected according to the TTM preference.

-The following tunnel types are supported in a BGP label route context and in order of preference: RSVP, LDP, and Segment Routing.
+The following tunnel types are supported in a BGP label route context and are listed in order of preference: